Course summary

 - Level 2 Maths qualification (GCSE Grade 4-9, GCSE Grade A-C, Level 2 Functional Skills Maths, Key Skills Level 2 Application of Number (Numeracy) or equivalent) (essential).

-- Health or care experience to demonstrate an insight into the professional values and behaviours associated with health and care environments (desirable).
+- Additionally, applicants are asked to provide evidence of health or care experience and demonstrate insight into the professional values and behaviours associated with health and care environments (desirable).

 Applicants will be able to submit a CV with the application form.

-- Demonstrate capability for digital and technological literacy
+- Demonstrate their capability for digital and technological literacy.

-- Evidence of study within the last five years (not mandatory training)
+- Provide evidence of study within the last five years (not mandatory training).

-- Show the ability to study at academic level 4 and the potential to progress to level 5.
+- Demonstrate their ability to study at academic level 4 and the potential to progress to level 5 and commit to completing the Nursing Associate (Apprenticeship) programme.

-- Evidenced nursing values through the interview process at the University (with the employer)
+- Evidence nursing values through the interview process at the University.

-If you meet the entry requirement, you will be invited to attend an entrance interview.
-This will assess your communication skills, motivation, aptitude, and knowledge of the nursing associate role.
+If the applicant meets the shortlisting criteria, they are invited to attend an interview at the University of Westminster.
+This will assess the applicant's communication skills, motivation, aptitude, and knowledge of the nursing associate role.

-Following a successful interview the University will also require:
+Following a successful interview the University will require:

 Recognition of prior learning (RPL/RPEL)